Articles in this section

 As per the B2B Manager subscription, overage is allowed for each EDI license component.
 The overage is applicable only in the production environment.

-Example: Trading partner limit exceeded (3 trading partner entitlement)
+Example: Trading partner limit exceeded (3 trading partner entitlements)

 Flow